tobybatch/kimai2/README.md

 [https://tobybatch.github.io/kimai2/](https://tobybatch.github.io/kimai2/)

-## Helm chart for Kubernetes Deployment
+## Kimai Helm chart

-In order to allow an easy deployment on Kubernetes, there is also a Helm chart (https://helm.sh) available.
-The chart allows a parameterized deployment of Kimai on Kubernetes, using the Docker images also used for the standard dockr deployment.
-Since Kubernetes aims at a production use case, the Helm chart only allows the deployment with Apache and MySQL.
-More informartion about the chart and the configuration options are available in the [README](helm/README.md).
+There is also a Helm chart for easy deployment of Kimai on Kubernetes.
+See the [README](docs/helm/README.md) for more information.